tmart2322/apex-async-chainable/README.md

 Any `Chainable` implementation can access the `passThrough` variable.
 This persists across Chainables and any updates are reflected in succeeding Chainables.

-Pass Through can either be initalized in the promise-like approach by calling...
+Pass Through can either be initalized in the promise-like approach by calling the `setPassThrough` method...

 ```java
 new SomeChainable().setPassThrough(customObject).run();